sbalian/quantum-random/README.md

 ## Tests

+The CI tests run for Python 3.7 - 3.11 on the latest Windows, macOS and Ubuntu images, except for Python 3.11 on macOS, as RandomGen fails to compile for this configuration.

 To run the tests locally, you will need [tox][tox] and Pythons 3.7 to 3.11 (i.e., multiple versions of Python installed, e.g., with [pyenv][pyenv] or [Homebrew][brew]).
 Then: